WWW Snooker Frontpage

 Disclaimer

-This page in no way represents the University of Oslo or the Departments of Informatics.
-WWW Snooker is also not a product or property of the WPBSA or other organizations/companies.
+Snooker.org is not a product or property of World Snooker or other organizations/companies.
 It is a private initiative run on a strictly voluntarily basis.

 What's available?

-The stuff has been divided into five groups of material:
+This content has been divided into five groups:

-Helping you too find your way around the site.
+Helping you to find your way around the site.

 Search